behave/behave.example/docs/tutorials/tutorial11.rst

     :language: gherkin

-Run the Feaure Test
+Run the Feature Test
 -------------------------

 When you run the feature file by excluding the tag @wip, then any feature marked with this tag is skipped as well as all of its scenarios.

-.. command-output:: behave --format=plain --tags=-wip ../features/tutorial11_tags.feature
+.. command-output:: behave --tags=-wip ../features/tutorial11_tags.feature
     :shell:

 .. note::